Stability of Squashed Kaluza-Klein Black Holes: Stability Analysis of Squashed Kaluza-Klein Black Holes

-As noted in the previous section, the highest and lowest modes, namely $K =\pm(J + 2)$ modes, $h_{++}$ and $h_{--}$ are always decoupled respectively for arbitrary $J$.
-By the same procedure in the previous subsection, using a new variable
+As noted in the previous section, the highest modes, $h_{++}$ and $h_{--}$, are always decoupled for arbitrary $J$.
+Since these are gauge invariant, it is straightforward to get the equation of motion for $h_{++}$ as